chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 #### Progress

 The algorithm **meets progress requirements**.

 Any uninterested process won't stop the other processes from entering to the critical section.

 #### Bounded waiting

 The algorithm **doesn't meet bounded waiting requirements**.

 It doesn't stop giving turns to the same process even if there are other waiting processes in some cases.

 ### Alternative algorithms

-Here are alternative algorithms that I have implemented in this submission.
+I have implemented two well-known concurrent algorithm as alternative solutions in this submission.

-For real time feature, I have selected the algorithms which meets bounded waiting requirements.
-It would be required to make every processes have reasonable waiting times for their accesses to the critical resource on environments having short processing times and minimum latency requirements.
+I assumed the process would access to the critical section in a very short duration with minimum latency requirements.
+Condidering this, I selected two algorithms which do busy-waiting and bounded waiting characteristics.

 #### Peterson algorithm

 Peterson algorithm is a famous concurrent programming algorithm for mutual exclusion.
-It looks similar to the given algorithm but is known to meet all 3 requirements; mutual exclusion, progress and bounded waiting for 2 processes.
+It looks similar to the given algorithm however it is known to meet all 3 requirements; mutual exclusion, progress and bounded waiting for 2 processes.
 Therefore it would be a quick fix to the given algorithm considering similarity between them.
 To work on Moden CPUs, some operations need to be atomic due to potential reordering of memory accesses.

 Here are more detailed information about Perterson algorithm at [Wiki](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).

 #### Bounded-waiting Mutual Exclusion with test_and_set

-This algorithm is another well known concurrent programming algorithm.
+This algorithm is another well-known concurrent programming algorithm.
 It also meets 3 requirements; mutual exclusion, progress and bounded waiting and because it supports N processes I took it as another alternative algorithm.

 There are many references for this algorithm though I couldn't point the origin of this algorithm.